 - Class 2 Felonies are punishable by 8 to 24 years in prison and/or $5,000 to $1,000,000 in fines

 - Class 3 Felonies carry a sentencing range of 4 to 12 years in prison and/or $3,000 to $750,000 in fines

 - Class 4 Felonies are punishable by 2 to 6 years in prison and/or a fine of $2,000 to $500,000

 - Class 5 Felonies carry penalties of up to 1 to 3 years in prison and/or a fine of $1,000 to $100,000.

 - Class 6 felony crimes are the least serious with a sentence range of 1 to 3 years and a fine of $1,000 to $100,000.

 Note: Some felonies in Colorado are unclassified.
 For unclassified felonies, the sentence is set out in the criminal statute.
 If no penalty is fixed, then a felony is punishable by up to five years in prison and a fine of up to $100,000.

-Parole records provide information on prisoners who are out on early release.
+Parole records provide information on inmates who are out on early release.
 It includes general public information, such as the name of the prisoner, any known aliases, physical descriptors, and conditions of release.
-Records of parolees may be obtained by contacting the parole headquarters located at:
+Records of parolees may be obtained by contacting the parole board headquarters located at:

 Denver CO 80203